 - How to push your baby out gently and easily (including when to push, how fast to push, and what positions you should push in)

 - What you can (and should do) during pregnancy to keep your pelvic floor strong

 - When to start pelvic floor exercises postpartum, and exactly which ones really work

 - How to keep intimacy comfortable – and enjoyable – even after giving birth and breastfeeding

 - Simple steps to lifelong pelvic floor health (so you're free to cough, sneeze, laugh, and even bounce around on trampolines without having to hold anything back)

 This fantastic class is going to teach you what you need to do (and guide you through how to do it) to preventing tears during birth – and to keep your pelvic floor strong in pregnancy and beyond!
-Usually, I charge clients $150 an hour for a one-on-one consultation and personalized plan.
+Usually I charge clients $150 an hour for a one-on-one consultation and personlized plan.
 This class is an hour long, with an extra hour for questions, so if I were to sit down and teach you personally, it would be $300 in consulting hours.

 P.S.
 Maybe you're thinking to yourself, “do I really need this information?”
 My question for you is – are you sure you're confident and doing what you need to do to prepare your body for a smooth and safe birth?
 Are you taking the steps you need to to give your baby everything he or she needs for the best start in life?
-If you're not sure about this, it's your health – and your baby's – that are at just left up to chance and “luck” – from one mama to another I highly recommend you make the small investment to change your baby's life forever 🙂
+If you're not sure about this, it's your health – and your baby's – that are at just left up to chance and “luck” – from one mama to another I highly recommend you make the small investment of $20 to change your baby's life forever 🙂